-Besides depth information about the user's head and hand, we also exploit the images captured by the stereo-cameras mounted on top of the AS display (see Figure 1).
-Since the image planes of the cameras are coplanar and the distance between their lenses approximates the interpupillary distance of $\approx 65mm$, both images compose a stereoscopic image of the user.
+Besides depth information regarding the user's head and hand pose, we also exploit the images captured by the stereo-cameras mounted on top of the AS display (see Figure 1).
+Since the cameras are arranged in parallel, while their distance approximates the eye base of ≈ 65mm, both images compose a stereoscopic image of the user.
 Due to the full control over the GUI, we are able to display both half images transparently into the corresponding columns of the AS display - one image into the even columns, one into the odd ones.
 Hence, the user sees her image superimposed on the GUI as a transparent overlay; all desktop content can still be seen, but users appear to themselves as a semi-transparent image, as if looking through a window in which they can see their own reflection.
-This visualization can also be used in order to enable stereo-based face-to-face collaboration which is not topic of this paper.

-The technique of superimposing the user's image on top of the display has been used recently in the Facetop system [20].
+This visualization can also be used in order to enable stereo-based face-to-face collaboration.
+Hence users can see stereoscopic real-time projections of their cooperation partners.
+The technique of superimposing the user's image on top of the display has been recently used in the Facetop system [21].
 More recently, Sony has released the Eyetoy that enables gesture interaction.
-In both approaches the user performs 2D interactions on the screen by 3D gestures, and visual feedback is given by displaying captured images of the user.
-However, besides gesturing for twodimensional control, e.g., moving the mouse cursor by pointing, a stereo-based camera setup allows to use multiple DoF to enable 3D interaction.
+In both approaches the user is able to perform 3D gestures in order to fulfill 2D interactions on the screen, where a visual feedback is given through captured images of the user.
+However, besides gesturing multiple DoFs for two-dimensional control, e.g., moving the mouse cursor by pointing, a stereo-based camera setup allows to use multiple DoF to enable 3D interaction.
 Furthermore, we use the stereoscopic projection of the user.
 This provides not only visual feedback about the position of the cursor on the screen surface, but also about its depth in order to simplify 3D interaction.
 A 3D representation of the mouse cursor is displayed at the tracked 3D position.
 A mouse click might be emulated if the position of the real finger and the visual representation of the finger stereoscopically displayed overlap in space.
 Alternatively, other gestures might be predefined, e.g., grab gestures.
 The depth information is also used when interacting with 2D GUIs.
-When using our framework, a corresponding depth is assigned to each window, and it is displayed stereoscopically.
+When using our framework, a corresponding depth is assigned to each window and it is displayed stereoscopically.
 In addition shadows are added to all windows to further increase depth perception.
 When finger tracking is activated, the user can arrange windows on the desktop in depth by pushing or pulling them with a tracked finger.
 Figure 2 shows screenshots of two stereoscopic facetop interaction scenarios.
-Both users arrange windows on the desktop by pushing them with the finger.
+Each user arranges windows on the desktop by pushing them with the finger.
+This face-to-face cooperation has the potential to increase performance of certain collaborative interaction that requires cooperation between at least two partners.
+Figure 3 shows such a procedure for remote collaborative interaction.
+In Figure 3 (left) two users use the same screen to interact in a co-located way.
+In Figure 3 (right) two users collaborate remotely.
+The user wears a red thimble in order to simplify vision-based tracking.